toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

 - Tell me about a time when you needed to overcome a barrier in your work to achieve an end result
 - Tell me about a time when you took initiative to complete an important project for your team
 - Tell me about a time when you volunteered to take on a important portion of a critical project
   Orderbook rebuild - gather requirements
+  Database migration - liquibase

 - Tell me about a time when you faced a significant setback that forced you to reprioritize your work
   Orderbook rebuild - reporioritize automated tests